nromanen/devops_2025/kateryna_kravchuk/task_18/task_18.md

 2. Create a free hosting account, choose a domain name and extension, and provide any additional information when prompted.
 3. Navigate to the **Control Panel** (*Vista panel*).
 4. Under *Software*, search for **Softaculous Apps Installer**.
 5. Use it to install **WordPress**.
-Configure the site by providing details lsuch as the admin username, password, and site directory.
+Configure the site by providing details such as the admin username, password, and site directory.
 Use the *Advanced Options* to customize  database creation.
 6. Wait for the installation process to complete, then visit this newly created site.

 ---